Orelbenr/link-budget-calculator/README.md

 1) [As a Matlab Add-On](#matlab-add-on-installation)
 2) [As a StandAlone App](#standalone-app-installation)

-The first method requires a Matlab installation on the desired computer, whereas the second method doesn't require any prerequisites.
+The first method requires a Matlab installation on the desired computer, whereas the second method does not require any prerequisites.
 The instructions for both methods are listed below.

 ### Matlab Add-On Installation
 1) Clone the repo